-Thinning hair in men doesn’t have to mean your days of having great hair are over.
+Thinning hair in men doesn’t necessarily mean your days of having great hair are over.
 It just means it’s time to find a new look – one that requires less maintenance and maybe even better style!
 Talk to your stylist about your face shape and what sort of cut will work best for you and your thinning hair.

 Here are four haircuts that will highlight the good parts about your hair – and hide the thinning!